Kremlikv/Wordbaker/README.txt

 d) And also I replaced AI with a free version from OpenRouter.ai
 e) And of couse free Byethost hosting.

-KAHOOT
+KAHOOT PREPARATION
-You can load a table and ask A.I. to generate false answers.
+You can load a table and ask A.I. to generate false answers for a quiz.
+The AI suggested options can be edited.
 Then you can play a Kahoot quiz where you can choose from correct and false answers.

 KAHOOT MUSIC
 Background music added to the game.
+It does not start automatically and is a toggle.

 KAHOOT MISTAKES
-After a game end not only score,but also a list of mistakes is shown.
+The game ends showing score and also a list of mistakes.
+They are not stored.

-With an optin to store it into "difficult words"..
+FLASHCARDS
+Now the Mark Difficult system records also names of users and names of tables.
+So in Flashcards you have the option to show only Difficult words for this table.